coltonbooth/CoreChainDB/docs/root/source/installation/api/http-client-server-api.rst

 e.g. ``http://localhost:9984/api/v1/``
 or ``https://example.com:9984/api/v1/``,
-then you should get an HTTP response that allows you to discover the BigchainDB API endpoints:
+then you should get an HTTP response that allows you to discover the corechaindb API endpoints:

 .. literalinclude:: http-samples/api-index-response.http
     :language: http